-Jennifer Brello, MEd., CCC-SLP is a Clinical Assistant Professor at the Ohio State University and the Director of the OSU Aphasia Initiative.
+Jennifer Brello, MEd., CCC-SLP is a Clinical Associate Professor at the Ohio State University and the Director of the OSU Aphasia Initiative.
 She is a clinical supervisor, teaches courses in the undergraduate and graduate SHS program, academic advisor, and faculty mentor for the OSU Chapter of the National Student Speech-Language-Hearing Association.
 She has over 20 years of experience working with adults who have experienced acquired brain injury.
 Jennifer received an MEd from the University of Toledo in 1998 and worked as a Speech-Language Pathologist and Team Leader of the TBI System of Care at Wexner Medical Center from 1998-2009.
 She also served as the Program Director of the Ohio Valley Center for Brain Injury Prevention & Rehabilitation from 2009-2012, where she planned and directed educational programs, conducting training courses on accommodating the effects of traumatic brain injury and coordinated research protocols.
 She lives in Columbus with her husband and two children.

 Arin Sheeler, M.A., CCC-SLP is a Speech-Language Pathologist in the Department of Speech and Hearing Science at The Ohio State University.
 She serves as a Clinical Supervisor in the OSU Aphasia Initiative for students in the MA-SLP program at OSU.
 In addition to her work in the Aphasia Initiative, Arin also works part-time at The Ohio State University Wexner Medical Center at Dodd Hall Rehabilitation Hospital where she provides inpatient speech therapy services to patients in the stroke and TBI units.
 She was previously employed in Baltimore, MD, at The Snyder Center for Aphasia Life Enhancement (SCALE) at The League, where she provided speech therapy services under the Life Participation Approach to Aphasia (LPAA) service delivery model.
 Arin received her Master of Arts degree in Speech-Language Pathology in 2008 from Ohio University and began her career working with children in the K-12 school setting prior to transitioning to working with adults with acquired brain injury in 2012.
 She lives in Columbus, OH, with her husband and 3 children.